rizallk/zallpanel-v4/README.md

 </p>

 ## Free version
-You can use HTML and CSS from this repository to build your app.
+You can use HTML, CSS and JavaScript from this repository to build your app.

 ## Premium version
 You will get ReactJS, CSS Preprocessor (SASS) and several easy-to-use color themes!